digitalocean/terraform-provider-digitalocean/docs/resources/loadbalancer.md

 Protocol should be used to pass information from connecting client requests to the backend service.
 Default value is `false`.
 * `enable_backend_keepalive` - (Optional) A boolean value indicating whether HTTP keepalive connections are maintained to target Droplets.
 Default value is `false`.
+* `http_idle_timeout_seconds` - (Optional) Specifies the idle timeout for HTTPS connections on the load balancer in seconds.
 * `disable_lets_encrypt_dns_records` - (Optional) A boolean value indicating whether to disable automatic DNS record creation for Let's Encrypt certificates that are added to the load balancer.
 Default value is `false`.
+* `project_id` - (Optional) The ID of the project that the load balancer is associated with.
+If no ID is provided at creation, the load balancer associates with the user's default project.
 * `vpc_uuid` - (Optional) The ID of the VPC where the load balancer will be located.
 * `droplet_ids` (Optional) - A list of the IDs of each droplet to be attached to the Load Balancer.
 * `droplet_tag` (Optional) - The name of a Droplet tag corresponding to Droplets to be assigned to the Load Balancer.